AG-Aanya-Gupta/AG-Aanya-Gupta.github.io/_posts/2025-05-16-roughdraft.md

 2. After your break, how motivated do you feel to continue studying?
 3. Can I reach out to you if I have more questions?

+Then, I sent out my survey and awaited responses from my participants.
+I sent follow-up emails to people who did not respond to their survey.

 # Data

+17 out of 35 females responded to their survey, while 16 out of 35 males responded to their survey.
+Respondents who said they did not use social media during their breaks were omitted from the dataset prior to analysis--which applied to 4 males.

 ## Females: